 - Alternately, if you don't have a piping bag, you can use a spoon to spoon the meringue in 3 inch circles, building up an edge.
-You can also make two larger 8 inch pavlova if you don't want mini pavlova.
+You can also make a larger 8-9 inch pavlova if you don't want mini pavlova.

-- Bake for 1 hour at 225 F. Then turn the oven off and let the meringue cool at least 1 hour but preferablly overnight in the oven.
+- Bake for 1 hour at 225 F. Then turn the oven off and let the meringue cool at least 1 hour but preferably overnight in the oven.

 - Store the meringues at room temperature until you are ready to serve.
-If you fill them ahead of time the meringues get soggy from the fruit.
+If you fill them ahead of time the meringues will get soggy.